SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

-The `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018) has been implemented with an API which is used by the *scfinder* wrapper module.
-The *scfinder* module requires FinDer to be installed and SeisComP to be compiled from source.
+The `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018) has been implemented with an API which is used by the :ref:`scfinder` wrapper module.
+The :ref:`scfinder` module requires FinDer to be installed and SeisComP to be compiled from source.
 The source code for FinDer is distributed separately by the SED.

 The Finite-Fault Rupture Detector